crawfis/ML_JumpingCars/README.md

 Positioning prefabs to the origin, changing an OnCollision to an OnTrigger, etc.
 ### Automatically creating multiple agents and environments.
 Once I had everything working and was able to successfully train.
 I was too lazy to Duplicate the simulation hierarchy and create multiple copies of the agents (not sure this is of much use either).
 So I made the simulation an environment and then wrote a simple script (CreateTrainingAgents.cs) that would create multiple agents spaced out by some Vector3.
+### Final Components
+1. A moving background (using an animator) which included the road, the grass and the lightpoles.
+   * The street has a tag of Street.
+   * Street and everything was moved to be at a height of 0.
+2. A "PlayerController" that fires an event based on input (or AI Decision) that asks the listener to jump.
+3. Enemy cars with the tag Mover.
+   * Unchanged except for moving to the origin
+4. A trigger at the end of the street that Destroys the moving enemy cars.
+   * It now returns the object to the Pooler.
+5. A Spawner that creates new instances of enemy cars.
+   * It now uses Pooling.
+6. A Score Display that would show the High Score only.
+The High score was the maximum number of consecutive cars jumped over.
+   * It now does this with events.
+7. New RigidBodyMover (better name would have been RigidBodyJumper)
+   * Listens for a JumpRequested event and determines whether it can.
+   * Fires a JumpPerformed event when a jump is performed.
+8. New PlayerML that handles the rewards, decisions, etc.
+   * Uses RigidBodyMover's CanJump to determine if a decision is requested.

 ## Results
 So now we can use PlayerML with the given events to train jumping.
 The original poster mentioned that it works quite well.
 He based this on the score being printed, rather than using the resulting brain (onnx file).
 Some questions now that we have something working:
 1. What does it mean for an AI Agent to "work"?
 What do we expect in this use case?